OUR TEAM

 Kassie is married and has three adorable children.
 Kassie hopes to help empower female soccer players by finding their voice, autonomy in their role and harness a strong mental edge.

-Rachael Thomas, chief Content Officer
+Rachael Thomas, chief Program Officer

 Rachael grew up outside of Sacramento playing many sports.
 The youngest with two older brothers, she never backed down from a challenge.
 Once in high school, Rachael focused on soccer, basketball and leadership.
 She finished her youth soccer career with a top level team the Davis Sidekicks, then went on to play at UC Berkeley.
 A “recruited walk-on,” Rachael knew it would be tough competition to even see time on the playing field.
 And while injuries hampered her college playing career, Rachael worked through the injuries and learned how much power there is to the mental side of the game and how important the mind set is for measuring and creating success .
 She continued her education at Cal, earning her M.A. in Education “Athletics and Academic Achievement.”
 Rachael went on to earn her teaching credential and taught in a K-2 multi-age program in Redwood City.